 I would love it if everyone had this knowledge of themself.
 I am actively trying to rote-learn mine by heart, right now.
 But in what order?Alphabetically?
 By birth date?
 Male-female?
 By couples?
-I’ve gone for alphabetical order because it’s random, and then I can already easily remember who is married to who.
-Also, I have angry memories as an “S” person of always being at the end of an alphabetical list.
+I’ve gone for alphabetical order because it’s random, and I can already easily remember who is married to who.
+Also, I have angry memories, as an “S” person, of always being at the end of every alphabetical list.
 Now I am a “B”.
 Hurray!
-But anything goes.

 In Scotland, naming all our ancestors for five generations is a reasonable aim, and not too hard for those of us lucky enough to have unusual names to deal with.